Qualcomm shares a practical, compelling vision for 5G’s first 5 years

 10. Fully integrated, end-to-end 5G solutions

-We’re probably going to see more of a push on this point from Qualcomm in the future, and it’s a big deal: tighter integration of all of the parts from the antenna to the 5G modem.
+We’re probably going to see more of a push on this point from Qualcomm in the future, and it’s a big deal: tighter integration of all of the parts, from the antenna to the 5G modem.
 The idea is that customers will see obvious benefits from buying the end-to-end Qualcomm 5G solution rather than building a system on their own, including superior 5G coverage, battery life, and international roaming support.

 This makes a great deal of sense for Android OEMs that want to sign an agreement, get a complete 5G module that can pop right into a device, and focus on the look and feel of the device’s exterior.
 It could create further challenges for companies such as Apple that historically play part vendors off of each other to reduce commodity component costs.
 In essence, Qualcomm is hoping to de-commoditize its parts.